expln/metamath-lamp/docs/guide.md

 ### Creating your own examples from existing proofs

-An excellent way to learn how to use metamth-lamp is to select a database (such as set.mm and iset.mm) and pick an existing proof in it.
+An excellent way to learn how to use metamath-lamp is to select a database (such as set.mm and iset.mm) and pick an existing proof in it.
 Then load the database and stop reading just before that proof.
 Try to create your own proof, consulting the known proof when you get stuck.